detra-lab/eslint-config/README.md

 ## Why Use Our Configuration?

 - **Up-to-date**: Our configurations are designed to incorporate the latest updates from the ESLint ecosystem.
-- **Modular**: We support a variety of syntaxes beyond modern JavaScript, including TypeScript, fp-ts, and React.
+- **Modular**: We support a variety of syntaxes beyond modern JavaScript, including TypeScript, and React.
 - **Separation of Concerns**: We focus on linting rules and do not include formatting rules, as those are better handled by Prettier.

 ## Installation and Usage